 TSAS Charter of Community Research Principles

 TSAS affiliated researchers may collaborate with community partners (typically civil society organizations or NGOs) on projects funded by TSAS.
-Both parties stand to benefit from such cooperation, with researchers gaining insight from these agencies and, in many cases, access to clients as research subjects, while NGOs potentially enhance their own research capacity/knowledge and have input into the questions that researcher ask and the methodologies used to answer them.
+Both parties stand to benefit from such cooperation.
+Researchers gain insight from these agencies and, in many cases, access to clients as research subjects.
+NGOs potentially enhance their own research capacity/knowledge and have input into the questions that researchers ask and the methodologies used to answer them.

 The following charter represents guidelines for community-university research collaborations.
-All researchers submitting grant applications to TSAS, who intend to work with NGOs, will be required to meet with the agency with whom they wish to collaborate to discuss research; provide a copy of the charter/guidelines to the agency; and obtain a letter of support for the project to accompany the grant application.
+All researchers submitting grant applications to TSAS, who intend to work with NGOs, will be required to meet with the agency with whom they wish to collaborate to discuss the research, provide a copy of the charter/guidelines to the agency, and obtain a letter of support for the project to accompany the grant application.

 As per SSHRC and university-specific regulations, researchers must also meet the required ethics standards for conducting research.

-- Consultation throughout the stages of the research process, including study design, implementation, and dissemination (this required regular contact before, during, and after the research project);
+- Consultation throughout the stages of the research process, including study design, implementation, and dissemination (this requires regular contact before, during, and after the research project);

 - The ethics review committee of the PI’s home institution must approve the project;